Wuvist/papers/japan/6022_wengwei_paper.typ

 - The relative poverty rate of total population, working generation and children, which had respectively been showing upward trends, declined recently.
 Although the relative poverty rate for the elderly generation is higher than for other generations, it tends to decline.
 #image("atts/poverty_rate.png")

 The other number worth noting will be the number of homeless person in Japan.
 I would assuming homeless people in Japan to be the most poor class, or in absolute poverty.
-And according to Ministry of Health, Labour and Welfare stats, this number has been droping significantly throught the years @homeless :
+And according to Ministry of Health, Labour and Welfare stats, this number has been droping significantly @homeless:
 #image("atts/homeless.png")

 Although people moving aways homeless - absolute poverty, their income may still be less than half of the median of equivalent disposable income, i.e. under official poverty line, I would still recognize it to be a big improvement in reducing provety by decreasing number of homeless person from 25000+ to below 4000 in 2022 @homeless_2022 .